 - Exploring using Media and Materials – This includes exploring using media and materials and being imaginative.

 Assessment is mainly done through observation of children’s independent learning and during adult led activities.
-Parents are kept you informed of progress throughout the year.
+Parents are kept informed of progress throughout the year.

 Books are changed twice a week (usually on a Monday and Friday)